-Whenever you think about shooting indoors, do you visualize huge studio lights, backdrops, reflectors, light modifiers, and lighting set up?
+Whenever you think about shooting indoors, do you visualize huge studio lights, backdrops, reflectors, light modifiers, and lighting setup?

-Well, this setup would indeed create high-quality portraits but do you know you can also shoot high-end portraits without a flash?
+Well, this setup would create high-quality portraits but do you know you can also shoot high-end portraits without a flash?

 For you to achieve great photography indoors without flash, there are settings that you must implement.
-Although digital cameras can handle shooting without artificial light, there are certain tips that you must carefully consider to ensure that the pictures come out beautifully.
+Although digital cameras can handle shooting without artificial light, there are specific tips that you must carefully consider to ensure that the pictures come out beautifully.

 7 Tips for Indoor Photography Without Flash